rohit-ambre/superduperdb-website/pitch.md

 ---

-## Problem 5

-### The latest AI needs to interoperate closely with (a) data(base)
+## This means new AI needs to interoperate closely with the data

+- Looking up important insights from the data
 - Reading new streaming data
 - Updating data on the fly
 - Pushing incoming data through the AI model

 ---

-## Problem 6

-### There is only 1 solution which unifies machine learning and database

-[MindsDB](https://mindsdb.com/) allows users to build machine learning using SQL queries.
-It is not fully AI ready as SuperDuperDB is.
-It is not ready for the latest AI.
+## No existing solution can handle these needs

 ---

+# Introducing SuperDuperDB

+---

-## Solution
+## SuperDuperDB

+### ...aims to revolutionize how companies and organizations work with and apply AI to their data

+---

-### SuperDuperDB
+## SuperDuperDB

+### ...is based on the fact that *true AI* unites deep learning and data insights

 ![center](images/equation.svg)

-- Intelligent design decisions based on best in class database and deep learning solutions
-- PyTorch + MongoDB connector

 ---

-## The idea
+## SuperDuperDB

-### Best in class database and deep learning framework united
+### ...will unite best in class database and deep learning software

 ![center w:600](images/connector.svg)

 ---

-## Unparalleled simplicity
+## SuperDuperDB

+### ...will lead to deployments and development with never seen before simplicity

-### 1 python command to create deployed multimodal semantic search
+1 python command creates deployed multimodal semantic search

 ```python
 collection.create_semantic_index(